 Get a vehicle history report when shopping for a car online

-CARFAX is essentially industry standard.
-This service is a helpful tool in finding more about a used car’s history.
+CARFAX is essentially an industry standard.
+This service is a helpful tool for finding out more about a used car’s history.
 However, CARFAX reports aren’t always accurate.
 An accurate report requires the insurance provider and all clerical operations to be flawless.
-A bad report doesn’t always mean a bad car and vice versa.
+A bad report doesn’t always mean a bad car, and vice versa.

 Shopping for a car online might require some extra eyes

 Since buying a car online could mean buying a car from far away, inspecting the car yourself might be difficult.
 Don’t be afraid to ask the dealer to have a third-party mechanic check the car out and report back.
 This is a fairly common request, so most dealerships should have a way to accommodate the request.

 Like the CARFAX report, it could be a bad sign if a dealer is hesitant or defiant about this request.
 Also, if a dealer is fine with it but won’t deliver the car themselves, some mechanics provide an onsite inspection.

 As we know, return policies can vary from company to company.
 When shopping for a car online, always pay attention to the dealer’s return policy.
 These things are important to keep in mind because buying a car is often heavy financial lifting for many of us.
 Having the option to return a car if you don’t like it or if there is an issue can take a lot of the pressure off the purchase.

 How Stuff Works mentions that Carvana wouldn’t disclose how often customers take advantage of their seven-day return policy.
 However, Amy O’Hara, Carvana’s associate director of communications, told HSW, “We call every customer on the sixth day to check in, see how things are going, and if they are happy, we’re happy.”